sh3bh1t/composio_aipi/README.md

 ## 🧠 Core Agent Systems

 ### 1. The Classifier (Primary Agent)
 Powered by `openai/gpt-oss-120b`, the Classifier Agent acts as the primary researcher.
-It is fed an `EvidenceBundle` containing deterministic keyword matches and a heavily minimized DOM string.
+It is fed an `EvidenceBundle` containing deterministic keyword matches and cleaned documentation text excerpts.
 It extracts the Auth Method, Access Model, API Architecture, and MCP Availability.

 ### 2. The Verifier (Secondary Agent)
 Powered by `qwen/qwen3-32b`, the Verifier Agent acts as the auditor.
 It receives the same `EvidenceBundle` *and* the Classifier's output.
 It evaluates the classification and acts as a discriminator, assigning a confidence score to each field and flagging disagreements.